Most teams do not have an AI problem. They have a thinking-continuity problem.

 It is where taste, accountability, ethics, timing, and lived context enter the system.

-AI can identify patterns.
-It can draft.
-It can synthesize.
-It can compare.
+The model can identify patterns, draft, synthesize, and compare.
 But it does not carry the cost of the decision.
 People do.

 That means human judgment has to be designed into the stack.
 The system should make it easy to mark what is accepted, what is rejected, what is unresolved, and why.